-The groundhog has spoken

-(CNN) — Punxsutawney Phil predicts spring will come early.
-Don't get too excited, though -- he's usually wrong.
+Groundhog predicts an early spring.
+Don't get too excited, he's usually wrong.

-Thousands of people gathered Saturday at Gobbler's Knob in Punxsutawney, Pennsylvania, to watch the famous groundhog emerge from his burrow and deliver his highly anticipated forecast.
+(CNN) — Thousands of people gathered Saturday at Gobbler's Knob in Punxsutawney, Pennsylvania, to watch a famous groundhog deliver his highly anticipated forecast.

+Punxsutawney Phil emerged from his burrow around 7:30 a.m.
+ET and did not see his shadow, predicting an early spring for us all.

+"Faithful followers, there is no shadow of me and a beautiful spring it shall be," a member of Phil's Inner Circle read from the groundhog's prediction scroll to the cheers and applause from the crowd.

 As the legend goes, if Phil sees his shadow, he considers it an "omen" of six more weeks of bad weather and heads back into his hole.
 If it's cloudy and he doesn't, you can put away that winter coat sooner than expected.